4 Tricky Salary Situations to Discuss With the Family You Work For

 You're Helping with Events -- Should You Get Paid?

-Solution: Remember, you're a professional and your time is important.
-Let them know you expect to be paid more because you went over your normal 40-hour week.
+Solution: Remember, as long as you're "on the clock," you should be getting paid for your time.
+Let them know that even though certain tasks come up outside of your childcare duties, you're still performing a job.
 Bring up the event and the pay.
-You might say, "I'm glad I could help with the kids during the party on Saturday, but I noticed I wasn't paid overtime.
+You might say, "I'm glad I could help with the kids during the party on Saturday, but I noticed I wasn't paid for those hours.
 Since that was beyond my normal week, I would like to clear this up."

 Note: If it's a child's birthday party, and you're invited as a guest, but you still help out (because you don't really fit in the bounce house), don't expect to be paid.
 You're being a helpful guest.